 During its medieval heyday, the honey stoned manor house at Mount Grace Priory housed visiting dignitaries.

 The priory closed in 1539 during the dissolution of the monasteries by King Henry VIII.
 The priory was sold and its buildings were partially dismantled and left to fall into ruin.
-The guest-house ruins were later incorporated into two subsequent developments: a 17th-century manor house and a larger house built in 1900/01.
-The manor house was owned by the wealthy industrialist, Sir Isaac Lowthian Bell who decorated it in the Arts and Crafts style.
+Two subsequent developments incorporated the guest-house ruins.
+First a 17th-century manor house and then a larger house built in 1900/01.
+The wealthy industrialist, Sir Isaac Lowthian Bell, owned the manor house which he decorated in the Arts and Crafts style.

 Ruins and Wildlife

 The ruins of the priory include the former prison, gatehouse and outer court, barns, gatehouses, cells and the church.
 The 14th-century church, the best-preserved section of the site is particularly small as it was rarely used by the wider community.
-A monk’s cell and outside herb plot have been reconstructed to give an impression of monastic life.
+Reconstructions of a monk’s cell and outside herb plot give an impression of monastic life.